MHilairet/Astronomie/OAPAS/README.md

 A second test with Polar Alignment, Windows executable from Avalon :
 ![OAPAS_4](OAPAS_2026_03_28_B.mp4)

-Finally, you can also used our own Python GUI interface
+Finally, you can also used our own Python GUI interface : under test, coming soon.
 ![OAPAS_5](opas_interface_v1.png)